One of the important life lessons to come from these past two years with COVID is that families need to be financially prepared for any life changes.

 For guidance on money lessons to teach your children at every age, this article shares good suggestions to grow their life skills.

-Are you playing a lot more games during this stay-at-home time period?
-Family time can include some valuable life lessons, too.
-While playing board games, choose ones that teach basic principles of personal finance, like the Game of Life, Pay Day, or Monopoly.
+Are you playing a lot more games as a family?
+Board games are fun and can include valuable life lessons, too.
+Choose ones that teach basic principles of personal finance, like the Game of Life, Pay Day, or Monopoly.
 There are also games that specifically focus on money management techniques like Cash Flow 101.
 If you’d like more ideas for board games that can increase your family’s money skills, this article lists some different ones available.
-While your family competes, they can learn core financial concepts that can help them in the future.
+For a more comprehensive list of board games to teach personal finance skills at different ages of your child’s development, this article lists 53 options.
+As your family plays these games together, your children can learn core financial concepts to help them in the future.

 Saving in a 529 plan